-There's a few scenarios in which you will be unable to send your reply due to limitations of a particular channel or other issue.
+There are one or two scenarios in which you will be unable to send a reply, and this is usually due to limitations of a particular social network.

-This is generally related to Twitter permissions.
-By default, the account you're replying from along with the user will need to be following each other for you to send a Direct Message.
-In some cases too, Twitter users can opt in to disable all Direct Messages.
-Here's a few things you can check though:
+If you find that you are unable to send a Direct Message to a particular user, this is likely to be related to Twitter permissions.
+By default, the Twitter account that you're replying from, and the user you're replying to, will need to be following each other in order for you to send them a Direct Message.
+Further to this, some Twitter users might opt to disable all Direct Messages, which would also stop you from sending them a DM.
+Here's what you can check:

-- Does this user follow you (and specifically the Twitter account your sending a reply from)?
+- Does this user follow the Twitter account that you're replying from?

-- Does this user allow anyone to send them Direct Messages?
-One quick way to check is by visiting their Twitter profile and looking for a Direct Message button.
+- Does this user allow anyone to send them a Direct Message?
+You can check this by visiting their Twitter Profile and looking for the option to send them a Direct Message.

-One easy way to avoid these sorts of issues is to use the ' Insert Direct Message Link' option in the composer: This will include a unique link in your public Tweet reply:
+An easy way to avoid these issues is to use the Insert Direct Message Link option within the composer.
+This will include a unique link in your public reply.

-Twitter will then convert this unique link into a special button that users can click on to initiate a Direct Message all without having to worry about Twitter permissions:
+Twitter will then convert this unique link into a special button that users can click on to initiate sending you a Direct Message, all without having to worry about Twitter permissions. 😎

-We'll show you a warning in the event that you remove an account that's needed for a particular reply.
-Currently only Twitter @mentions can use our account picker feature and reply to a tweet from an account other than the mentioned one.
-For all other replies, the account a message is addressed to must be connected in order to send a reply.
+In the event that you remove a social account, Reply will display a warning when replying to a conversation.
+Right now, it's only possible to reply to public tweets from an account other than the @mentioned one.
+For all other replies, the account the conversation was sent to, must be connected in order to send a reply.